ucb-substrate/substrate2/docs/substrate/docs/development/design/overview.md

 # Overview

-At a high level, Substrate generators are called blocks and are defined as any type that implement the `Block` trait.
+At a high level, Substrate generators are called **blocks** and are defined as any type that implements the `Block` trait.

 ```rust
 pub trait Block: Serialize + Deserialize {